benmiller314/cdm2021spring/plans/lesson-12.md

 ## For next time:
 * **Work** to bring in a _full draft_: a solid attempt at a complete visual argument, ideally meeting baseline criteria.
 Rough edges are still welcome.
-  - Remember that *you don't need to change the project filename from draft to draft*: Why duplicate or triplicate your file storage needs?
+  - Remember that you don't need to change the project filename from draft to draft: Why duplicate or triplicate your file storage needs?
 If it's the same basic project, just further along, you can and keep track of which draft is which by describing what's new in your commit messages.
 * **Continue** taking periodic screenshots and posting meaningful commit messages in Git
 * By Thursday morning, **push** the draft, with the same four parts as the preview *plus* an updated file crediting your sources and permissions/license to use them
   - NB: Your filenames should have an extension at the end, like .md (for Markdown files) or .txt (for plaintext files).
 These extensions tell the computer how to render the file.
 Without that info, GitHub will default to treating things as text, but your workshop partner's computer may just get confused and not display it at all.